 Pandora and her jar are irrevocably entwined.
 But who was Pandora without her jar?
 More importantly, would the jar exist without Pandora?
 Presumably it would.
 In Greek mythology. the jar contained evil things that Zeus, an ancient Greek god, wished to unleash upon mankind as punishment for earlier sins.
 So it stands to reason that the jar would exist with, or without Pandora.
-Surely Zeus did not require the assistance of a woman to reek havoc on mankind.
+Surely Zeus did not require the assistance of a woman to wreak havoc on mankind.
 Was Pandora his scapegoat?
 Or merely a convenient lure employed by Zeus for the execution of his vindictive plan?
 Does Pandora, without her jar, pose any risk to society?
 After all, Pandora did not create the evil things in the jar, nor did she knowingly unleash them into the world.
 She was created by the gods to play a lead role in a tragic play.
 She was only a puppet, but she played her part to perfection.

 First up, you may be wondering why I am using ‘mankind’ rather than my preferred ‘humankind.’
 Well, apparently Pandora was the first woman from which all others descended.
 I’m not sure if that means women didn’t exist on Earth at all, or the ones that did, did not survive.
 Perhaps this distinction was not very important to Hesiod, the author of the oldest known account of Pandora’s story.
 Either way, Pandora was the first woman of import, and she was very beautiful and evil (these being her two most important attributes, in addition to her weaving skills).